benssj5/BankAccountKata/README.md

 As a bank client
 I want to see the history (operation, date, amount, balance)  of my operations

+Other version very very simple without connnection/login, just to save operations from one client at : https://github.com/benmof2017/BankAccountKata.git

 ####################################

 Techno : Spring Boot, Hibernate/JPA, MySql, Spring data, Spring MVC pour les WebService Rest